Stretching has always been an instinct.

-Dog’s stretching can be a playful gesture which often means an invitation to play.
+Dog stretching can be a playful gesture, often inviting to play.
 It can also help them get rid of stiff joints.
 Other than that, it helps with relieving muscle pain which is quite bothersome.
-Finally, stretching can mean “splooting” which is a common dog behavior.
+Finally, stretching can mean “splooting”, a typical dog behavior.

-Keep reading if you want to know more about dogs and why they stretch!
+Please keep reading to learn more about dogs and why they stretch!

 5 Reasons Why Your Dog Stretches Most Often

 Stretching is one of the most common gestures you’ll see among dogs.
-It’s also pretty common for your dogs to sleep on your head.
+It’s also pretty standard for your dogs to sleep on your head.